 HTTP & WWW: Website URLs Explained

 Hypertext Transfer Protocol (HTTP) and World Wide Web (WWW) are two acronyms widely used online.
 As you’re probably aware, both concepts have an impact on your day-to-day browsing activities, as they’re an inherent part of all website URLs.
-However, neither concept is well understood by the vast majority of internet users.
+However, this knowledge base is not well understood by the vast majority of internet users.

 HTTP and WWW were initiated in the late 1980s by Sir Tim Berners-Lee, a British computer scientist.
 His project – the World Wide Web – involved HTTP and WWW working alongside one another, playing crucial roles in the incredible system we take for granted today.

-In this post, we’ll introduce the differences between HTTP and WWW.
-We’ll also highlight how each is used in URLs, and the importance of their use in website domain names.
+In this post, we’ll discuss what a website URL is, and we’ll explain the differences between HTTP and WWW.
+We’ll also highlight how each is used in a URL and their importance in website domain names.
 Let’s get started!

 HTTP vs. WWW